anumehashukla/wayfaringuniverse/_posts/UnitedStates/2021-01-12-bay-area-hikes.md

 <br>
 <br>
 37. [Bullhead Flat to Back Ranch Meadows Campground via Shoreline Trail ](https://www.alltrails.com/explore/trail/us/california/bullhead-flat-to-back-ranch-meadows-campground-via-shoreline-trail)*- 8.2 mile*
 <br>8.2 miles easy out & back hike.
 Awesome views of the bay.
-There is a $3 fee for hikers/runners and $5 for a car park.
+There is a $3 fee for hikers/runners and a $5 for a car park.
 Although there is limited parking at the vistor station but there are plently of spots on the side of the road.
 Mainly this trail is used by the bikers and sadly most of them were not wearing masks.
-Since the trails is narrow, we ended up stepping off the trail quite a bit( I mean really every 10 steps) to make room for these unmasked bikers.
+Since the trails is narrow, we ended up stepping off the trail quite a bit( I mean every 10 steps) to make room for these unmasked bikers.
 <br>
 <br>
 38. [Milagra Overlook Trail ](https://www.alltrails.com/explore/trail/us/california/milagra-overlook-trail)*- 2.8 mile*
 <br>2.8 mile easy roundtrip trail.
 A few steep sections.
 We started it from the Connemara dr parking lot instead of Sharp Park Road trailhead.
-Parking is very limited at both the trailheads.
+Parking is minimal at both the trailheads.
 It was beautiful at sunset, you get sweeping views of the Ocean and Pacifica.
 We came across only 4-5 people.
 <br>
 <br>
 39. [Newark Slough Trail ](https://www.alltrails.com/trail/us/california/don-edwards-san-francisco-bay-national-wildlife-refuge-newark-slough-trail)*- 6.5 mile*